ikirker/ShellStore/README.md

 This is a dumb sort-of-object-store.
 I blame @glennklockwood.

 It uses split gzipped files spread and replicated across a list of nodes, with keyed passwordless scp/ssh for distribution and reading.
-And the entire thing is written using bash and a fairly vanilla blend of command-line tools.
+It's written in bash (though I haven't checked for bashisms, it might be portable to dash/ksh/sh) and a fairly vanilla blend of command-line tools.

 Still missing: